Playable

 Unité d'Habitation Wikisurvey

-Haunted Ps1 Demo Disk: Spectral Mall
+Haunted PS1 Demo Disc: Spectral Mall

 Córdoba Court

-Córdoba Court is an innovative social game I designed and developed to foster community building.
-Modeled after the communal patios of Córdoba, Spain, the game invites players to cultivate a shared virtual environment, expressing their individuality by designing personalized totems from millions of possible combinations.
-The project serves as a social experiment in digital placemaking and community greening practices.
+Córdoba Court is a social game I designed and developed as the third iteration of the People's Tree series, modeled after the communal patios of Córdoba, Spain.
+Players cultivate a shared virtual environment by designing personalized totems from a combinatorial system of parts.
+The project was released simultaneously through the Haunted PS1 community and as part of the DARIAH Udigish Working Group's survey on Córdoba's communal patios, serving as a social experiment in shared digital space and community greening.
 A report is also available, which analyzes player content and observed behaviors.

 Madvent Calendar 3: Necrosis